Skip to main content

 G-strings with ultra-thin back straps offer maximum invisibility under the tightest clothes.
 However, that thin string can feel like it’s cutting in, especially if you’re new to thongs or have a fuller figure.
 The pressure concentrates on a very small surface area, which some bodies tolerate better than others.

 High-waisted thongs sit above the hip bone rather than at the natural waist or below.
-These work beautifully under high-rise jeans, shapewear, or fitted dresses where you want smooth lines from hip to thigh.
+These work well under high-rise jeans, shapewear, or fitted dresses where you want smooth lines from hip to thigh.
 The higher waistband can also feel more secure and less likely to roll or shift during movement.
+For example, the Evelyn & Bobbie high-waisted thong (often called the Bobbie thong) is popular for its supportive, high-rise design, seamless fit, and invisibility under clothing, making it a great choice for those seeking comfort and a bit more coverage than a G-string.

 4. Getting Used to the Feeling